PeterStevenBrownLTD/Shadowkin-Comic-Series/README.md

 Color Palette: The primary colors are Midnight Black and Electric Gold, representing the series' urban feel and aspirational themes of justice.

-Brand Guide: For a full breakdown of color codes, typography, and logo usage rules, please refer to the [link to your brand guide PDF here].
+Brand Guide: For a full breakdown of color codes, typography, and logo usage rules, please refer to the [https://github.com/PeterStevenBrownLTD/Shadowkin-Comic-Series/blob/main/BRAND_GUIDE].

 The Team
 Creator/Writer/Artist: MR Peter S Brown